phendryx/albiondata-client/README.md

 3. The unzipped `albiondata-client` file is a Golang binary file.
 You'll need to make this file executable so it can be run directly.
 You can do this from your Terminal with: `chmod +x albiondata-client`
 4. Run the client from your Terminal with `./albiondata-client`

-## Running on Debian/Debian based distros
+## Running on Debian or Debian based distros

 ### Install app binary
 <sup>`~/.local/bin` requires systemd.
 If you don't roll with systemd use something else. </sup>